 Penalty taking reluctance, this is how the Colombian footballers felt before they took their penalties, hence their poor performance.
-Whereas we, England, (finally) don’t share those feelings, because we won a penalty shoot-out, yes we won a penalty shoot-out.
-Come on England.
+Whereas we, England, (finally) don’t share those feelings, because we won a penalty shoot-out.
+Yes, we won a penalty shoot-out.

 We’ve all been there.
 You call a prospect, give them your best sales pitch and still receive a cold, hard no. Such responses can often leave callers feeling rejected, demoralised and nervous for the following calls.
 Although these feelings are normal and can spur some callers on to improve their performance, for others it can start what we refer to at Kennedy Ross as sales call reluctance.